Right Mindfulness

 Also, the physical body is not substantial and under our control in the way we think it is.
 It is a product of nature, made from the elements, subject to change, illness, pain, aging, decay, and death.
 To make progress, one will need to learn how to detach and let go of the mind's clinging to the physical body.

 This is for example, because the mind cannot control the sensations that are experienced through the physical senses, such as discomfort, illness, and pain, or the appearance of aging and decay.
-Any expectations that these sensations should be a certain way or that the mind can control them to be otherwise only causes stress and suffering.
+Any desire or expectations that these sensations should be a certain way or that the mind can control them to be otherwise only causes stress and suffering.

 One can however reduce stress and dissatisfaction by letting go of clinging to the physical body by not clinging to the mental feelings, perceptions, intentions and thoughts that are generated as a result of physical experiences.